Constraining the Secluded and Catalyzed Annihilation Dark Matter with Fermi-LAT and Planck Data: Dark Matter Models

 where $\langle\sigma_2 v\rangle$ and $\langle\sigma_3 v^2\rangle$ are the thermally averaged cross sections of $2\Phi \to 2A'$ and $3A' \to 2\Phi$, respectively. $n_\Phi$ represents the total number density of DM $\Phi$ and anti-DM $\Phi^\dagger$, while $\bar{n}_{\Phi, A'}$ denote the equilibrium densities.

 The Feynman diagrams of $2\Phi \to 2A'$ and $3A' \to 2\Phi$ are shown in Fig.~\ref{fig3} and Fig.~\ref{fig4}, respectively.
-In the kinematic threshold limit, their thermally averaged cross sections can be obtained using the formulas (E4) and (E5) in~\cite{Cline:2017tka}, which yield the following results:
+In the kinematic threshold limit, which is equivalent to adopting a non-relativistic approximation keeping only the leading-order terms, their thermally averaged cross sections can be obtained using the formulas (E4) and (E5) in~\cite{Cline:2017tka}, which yield the following results:

 where $r \equiv m_\Phi/m_{A'}$.